What Is a Medical Detox?

 The medical detox process and medications used vary depending on the substance of abuse, whether it be Heroin/opiate detox, Alcohol detox, Benzo detox or other detox treatments.
 Although many in the medical community still do not view addictions such as cocaine, cannabis or ketamine to require medical detoxification, it is often beneficial for supportive medications to be prescribed to help people to stop using these substances.
 Users of New Psychoactive Substances (NPS, formerly known as legal highs) such as GHB and Spice also require medical detoxification as the withdrawal symptoms from these drugs can be just as bad as alcohol withdrawal symptoms.

-All of the doctors that Rehab Healthcare works with has specialist qualifications in the management of Alcohol and Drug Abuse and through experience and new scientific evidence.
-Doctors from around the country have developed protocols for alcohol, opiate and benzodiazepine detox which are proven to be safe and effective.
+All of the rehab clinics and doctors that Rehab Healthcare works with have specialist qualifications in the management of Alcohol and Drug Abuse.
+There are developed protocols for alcohol, opiate and benzodiazepine detox which are proven to be safe and effective.

 Detoxification also involves removing all of the toxins from the drug abusers body and when in a residential rehab facility, patients are supported to make healthier lifestyle choices in terms of their diet and consumption of water to help remove the toxins from the body.